 Therefore, the original details of the account were lost in the retelling by the time it was recorded in the Epic of Gilgamesh.
 We feel that it’s quite clear which is the more accurate account.

 In truth, neither Genesis nor the Epic of Gilgamesh will be the original version of the story.
-Moses freely admits that the information in Genesis comes from earlier sources.
+Genesis itself freely admits that the information comes from earlier sources.
 Originally both likely began as an oral traditions recalling the same event, however the Genesis version is much more detailed and specific while the Babylonian version has become wildly distorted.

 We say that yes, Moses is responsible for the vast majority of the first five books of the Bible, because the accounts say so (see Numbers 33:1-2), and Hebrew historians have always claimed that he did.